Young Black female student wearing yellow headphones, smiling at laptop

 2. Establish your workspace

 Not only is it important to reduce digital distractions, but it’s also crucial to remove environmental distractions.
-While it may not be possible to completely remove them, there are ways to reduce environmental effects to improve your focus.
+While it may not be possible to remove them completely, there are ways to reduce environmental effects to improve your focus.
 For example, if you’re sitting down for classes in a bedroom, put your back to the bed.
-Also make sure it’s made and pile on the pillows or stuffed animals.
+Also, make sure it’s made and pile on the pillows or stuffed animals.
 Take it from someone who loves to sleep: make your bed as uninviting as possible.
 Otherwise, while your teacher is talking about factorials, you’ll be concentrating on nap-torials.

 If you’re taking your classes in a more centralized location in your home, such as the kitchen or a living room, it’s a bit more difficult to reduce distractions.
 Headphones are a great way to cancel out unwanted noise.
 You also want to turn away from distractions such as windows looking out on a busy street, the television, or the refrigerator.
 It’s hard to focus on online classes when you’re thinking about lunch!